K4TEL/atrium-alto-postprocess/README.md

 It uses the [FastText language identification model](https://huggingface.co/facebook/fasttext-language-identification) 😊 and perplexity scores from [distilGPT2](https://huggingface.co/distilbert/distilgpt2) 😊 to detect noise.

+More post-processing of TXT files can be found in the [GitHub repository](https://github.com/K4TEL/atrium-nlp-enrich.git) of ATRIUM project dedicated to based on
+NLP enrichment of the textual data using Nametag for NER and UDPipe for CONLL-U files with lemmas & POS tags.

 As the script processes, it aggregates line counts for each page into categories 🪧: